tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 I would certainly like to have spent more time styling for a much more finished look.
 And especially to have made the application responsive for use on mobile phones.

-Error handling on login and register
+Error handling on login and register.

 I would have enjoyed spending more time figuring out different ways of displaying the statistics and figures on the various pages.